arg-tech/CEASystem/README.md

 ## Customizing behavior
 All required variables are provided in the [config.py](config.py).

+### Customizing claim extraction model
+* CLAIM_EXTRACTOR_MODEL_PATH: str, path to the directory/huggingaface hub link, where pre-trained claim detection model is.
+For more details, see [claim_detection.py](claim_detection.py).
+* CLAIM_EXTRACTOR_KEEP_LOGIT_IDX: int, location of the class logit in the model outputs, which is keep class.
+The predicted scores for this index will be retrieved and tholded.
+* CLAIM_EXTRACTOR_CONFIDENCE_THOLD: float, thold for the keep class (CLAIM_EXTRACTOR_KEEP_LOGIT_IDX) to consider claim candidate to be kept.
+If the score >= this value - the claim will be kept.
+* CLAIM_EXTRACTOR_BATCH_SIZE: int, batch size to use for predictions

 ### Customizing claim-evidence alignment model

 * ALIGNER_MODEL_PATH: str, path to the directory, where pre-trained aligner classifier model.
 Should be in huggingface saved model format.
 For more details, see [evidence_alignment.py](evidence_alignment.py).